 It may be a question of experimenting a little until you find one which works for you.

 Look for a dress that has a flattering draped effect, but does not add extra bulk around the tummy area, or draw attention to it.
-The drape front wrap dress (below) is likely to be flattering on most figures.
+The drape front dress (below) is likely to be flattering on most figures and is a great option for special occasions.

 Use layers to hide your tummy

-Layers are always good for hiding a multitude of “issues” that you aren’t keen on.
+Layers are always good for camouflaging any parts of your body that you aren’t keen on.

 Some dresses already come with clever layers built in, like this overlay dress (below) which would be perfect for any formal events you are invited to, for going out to dinner or for wearing more casually with flat sandals during the warmer months.